 - Preamble Events: An opportunity to get to know campus and connect with fellow contemporary students - Trunk or Treat: A service opportunity for all students and a fun day of fall festivities for student-parents, caregivers, and area families.
-Sign up to decorate a trunk or bring your junior Patriots!
+Sign up to decorate a trunk or bring your junior Patriots! - Monthly Community Meet-Ups: Monthly meet-ups for transfer students, adult learners, and student-parents and caregivers

-- Monthly Community Meet-Ups: Monthly meet-ups for transfer students, adult learners, and student-parents and caregivers - Contemporary Student Appreciation Week: A week of educational and fun programming - Contemporary Student Graduation: A graduation ceremony that acknowledges and celebrates the accomplishments of contemporary students
+- Contemporary Student Appreciation Week: A week of educational and fun programming - Contemporary Student Graduation Celebration: A celebration acknowledging the accomplishments of our contemporary student graduates